What is Emotionally Focused Therapy?

 • It works.

-EFT is thoroughly studied and highly respected.
+EFT is the most thoroughly studied and highly respected model of couples therapy.
 If you complete the difficult emotional work it requires, you’ve just created a whole new relationship.
 70% of research participants experienced a complete reduction of symptoms (Johnson, S. M. (2008).
 Hold Me Tight: Seven Conversations for a Lifetime of Love.
 New York: Little, Brown and Company.).
-This is significant, especially considering most couples who come to me have a hard time imagining anything getting better.
+This is significant, especially considering that a lot of couples who come to therapy have a hard time imagining anything getting better.
+People often treat therapy as a last resort.
 There is also an extremely low relapse rate with EFT compared to other models of couples therapy.
 Most couples had maintained all of their progress three full years after “graduating” from EFT.
+Some studies even showed increased progress after therapy stopped.
+Couples who complete EFT have a new, positive default pattern of interacting, but theyb also gain confidence that when their old negative cycle shows back up and disconnection creeps in, they know how to “repair” or create closeness again.

 • It's focused.

 Staying focused on what will actually lead to lasting change is one of my most important roles as an EFT therapist.
-Without the roadmap that EFT offers, it is easy for therapists to get pulled into the content of the conflict, trying to resolve this argument and that one while entirely missing the root cause.
-We won’t just rehash old arguments or try to figure out who was really to blame in each of them.
-We won’t look for compromises in each unique argument you’re having.
-And we won’t learn conflict resolution techniques that may or may not work for you.
-There’s something that is the same in all of your relationship distress and we’re going to find it, shine some light on it, and then change it.
-EFT is all about the “dance” or the patterns that you are both engaging in.
-We will learn your specific dance inside and out and then target the root of all of your pain—disconnection.
+Without the roadmap that EFT offers, it is easy for therapists to get pulled into the content of the conflict, trying to resolve this argument and that one while entirely missing the root cause and forgetting what our goal is—to strengthen your bond.
+We won’t just rehash old arguments or try to figure out who was really to blame.
+We won’t look for compromises in each unique disagreement you’re having.
+And we won’t learn conflict resolution techniques that, honestly, never work anyway when our brain and nervous system is in fight or flight.
+Your nervous system actually has good reason to respond the way it does, and simply telling it to stop protecting you won’t work.
+My job is to help create the safety your body needs to do something different with your partner.
+EFT is all about the behavioral cycle that you are both engaging in.
+We will learn your specific cycle inside and out and then target the root of all of your pain—disconnection.

-Because EFT is so focused, it will feel repetitive.
+Because EFT is so focused, it may feel repetitive.
 In order to create lasting change, I can’t just give you a different worksheet about fighting fair or appreciation each week.
-We have to map the cycle you’re stuck in, discover your most vulnerable emotions and desires, and then practice sharing those with each other and responding in new ways that help you feel loved and safe with each other.
-Whether you realize it or not, you’ve been repeating the same pattern for however long you’ve been struggling.
-Understanding your pattern, emotions, and desires inside and out, creating safety, and then repeating the desired, loving interactions over and over and over is the only way to rewrite the negative patterns you’re stuck in.
+We have to map the cycle you’re stuck in, discover your most vulnerable emotions and desires, and then practice sharing those with each other and responding in new ways that help you feel loved by and safe with each other.
+Whether you realize it or not, you’ve been repeating the same patterns for however long you’ve been struggling.
+Understanding your pattern, emotions, and desires inside and out, creating safety, and then practicing being vulnerable and responding to each other’s hurt over and over and over is the only way to rewrite the negative patterns you’re stuck in.
+While I think this is helpful to expect going into EFT, I will add that most most clients don’t mind the repetitive nature of EFT because the things we repeat are things you’ve both been needing and wanting for a long time.

 • It's hard work.